act-rules/act-rules.github.io/_rules/text-contrast-widget-nqzcj8.md

 #### Passed Example 9

 The 18pt large black text in this link has a contrast ratio of 3.6:1 on the gray background.
-Note that the [`:any-link` pseudo-class][any-link] matches both `:link` and `:visited`.

 ```html
 <a style="color: #000; font-size: 18pt; background: #666;" href="https://act-rules.github.io/">ACT rules</a>